Marjolein C.H. van der Meulen

 Associate Director, Director of Undergraduate Studies

-Jonathan Butcher is an Associate Professor in Biomedical Engineering at Cornell University.
+Jonathan Butcher is a Professor in Biomedical Engineering at Cornell University.
 He received his joint BS/MS degree in Mechanical and Aerospace Engineering from the University of Virginia, and his PhD in Mechanical Engineering from Georgia Institute of Technology.
 Prior to joining the faculty at Cornell in 2006, he held a post doctoral appointment in Developmental Biology/Pediatric Cardiology, at the Medical University of South Carolina.
 He is the recipient of the John Swanson '61 ME Excellence in Teaching Award (Cornell University, College of Engineering), an NSF CAREER Award (National Science Foundation (NSF)), the Hartwell Foundation Individual Biomedical Research Award - Cornell Nominee (Hartwell Foundation), Rita Schaffer Young Investigator Award (Biomedical Engineering Society) and the Lillihei Prize - Young Investigator Award (Society for Heart Valve Disease).
 His research program focuses on understanding the roles of mechanical forces in shaping cardiovascular morphogenesis and adult disease with an emphasis on heart valves.

 Director of Graduate Studies